bellisanogiu/Are2/Lesson_2.md

 for line in badLinesRDD.take(10): print line
 ```
 RDDs have a collect method to retrieve  the entire RDD.
-To use collect the
-entire dataset must fit in memory on a single machine.
-It cant be used on
-large dataset.
-When they are too big, they cannot be collected but are written
-on a distributed storage system such as HDFS.
-RDD can be saved with
-methods such as saveAsTextFile()  or saveAsSequenceFile()
+To use collect the entire dataset must fit in memory on a single machine.
+It cant be used on large dataset.
+When they are too big, they cannot be collected but are written on a distributed storage system such as HDFS.
+RDD can be saved with methods such as saveAsTextFile() or saveAsSequenceFile()

 # Lazy Evaluation

 Spark computes RDDs in a lazy fashion, that is the first time they are used in an action.
 This approach makes sense when working with Big Data.
 In the example `lines = sc.textFile(...)`, Spark does not load and store all the lines.
-With the first action (filter) it prunes a lot of information.Calling the method `first()`, Spark scans the file until it finds the first matching line; it does not read the whole file.
+With the first action (filter) it prunes a lot of information.
+Calling the method `first()`, Spark scans the file until it finds the first matching line; it does not read the whole file.

 # Persist

-RDDs are recomputedeach time there is an action on them.
-If we wantto reuse RDD in multiple actions, we can use `RDD.persist()`.
-After computing the first time, Spark will store the RDD contents in memory (partitioned across the cluster) and reuse them in future actions. `unpersist()` is to remove them from
-cache Persisting  RDDs on disk instead of memory is also possible.
+RDDs are recomputed each time there is an action on them.
+If we want to reuse RDD in multiple actions, we can use `RDD.persist()`.
+After computing the first time, Spark will store the RDD contents in memory (partitioned across the cluster) and reuse them in future actions. `unpersist()` is to remove them from cache Persisting  RDDs on disk instead of memory is also possible.
 We will use `persist()` to load a subset of our data into memory and query it repeatedly.
 E.g.

 ```python
 pythonLines.persist()